- Council Tax Reduction scheme

 - Council Tax Reduction rates for a couple with two children

-Our current scheme does not work very well for many residents who are on Universal Credit.
+Our old scheme did not work very well for many residents who are on Universal Credit.

-Because Universal Credit can be recalculated each month, a resident’s Council Tax Reduction might also be recalculated each month, and a revised Council Tax bill issued.
-This is a problem for workers on Universal Credit, whose earnings might fluctuate each month, due to variable working hours, or other factors.
+Because Universal Credit can be recalculated each month, under our old scheme, a resident’s Council Tax Reduction might also be recalculated each month, and a revised Council Tax bill issued.
+This was a problem for workers on Universal Credit, whose earnings might fluctuate each month, due to variable working hours, or other factors.

-Each time a new Council Tax bill is issued, a new payment instalment plan is offered, over-riding the previous one.
-If this happens often, the new instalment plan will start before the first instalment of the previous plan has become due.
-If this is repeated, then the resident cannot make payments according to their plan, and they will get into Council Tax debt.
+Each time a new Council Tax bill was issued, a new payment instalment plan was offered, over-riding the previous one.
+The new instalment plan often started before the first instalment of the previous plan had become due.
+This meant that our residents could not make payments according to their plan.

-Under a banded income scheme, the Council will place a resident’s income within a “band” of income, and that band will determine the percentage by which their Council Tax is reduced.
-For example, if someone’s income is £290 per week, they would be placed in a band of income £289 to £317, which gives 32% off the Council Tax.
+Under the new banded income scheme, we place resident’s income within a “band” of income, and that band determines the percentage by which their Council Tax is reduced.
+For example, if someone’s income is £290 per week, they are placed in a band of income £289 to £307, which gives 32% off the Council Tax.

-If in the following month, this person’s income changed to £300 per week, it would still be in the band £289 to £317, and the Council Tax Reduction would be the same.
-The Council wouldn't need to issue a revised Council Tax bill and that person’s Council Tax instalment plan would remain the same.
+If, in the following month, this person’s income changed to £300 per week, it will still be in the band £289 to £317, and the Council Tax Reduction stays the same.
+The Council will not need to issue a revised Council Tax bill and that person’s Council Tax instalment plan remains the same.

 A public consultation on this proposal was held during August and September.
 On 8 October, the Council’s Leadership Team agreed to introduce a banded income scheme, from April 2021.